-Respond to the survey from the Together pilot team.
+Respond to the survey from the Together Programme team.
 You can also share feedback with the project team through mentoring@un.org.
 Your comments will help the programme grow.

-A UN MENTORING PROGRAMME
+A UN MENTORING AND NETWORKING PROGRAMME

 More information: hr.un.org/mentoring